jonrh/lambda-lovelace/README.md

 ## Project Managment

 For project managment we keep it loose & lean.
-We use [ZenHub](https://www.zenhub.io/) to augment GitHub so we get a Kanban style board for issues and burndown graphs to track milestone progresses.
+We use [ZenHub](https://www.zenhub.io/) to augment GitHub so we get a Kanban style board for issues and burndown charts to track milestone progresses.
+To use it you will have to install a [Chrome extension](https://chrome.google.com/webstore/detail/zenhub-for-github/ogcgkffhplmphkaahpmffcafajaocjbd).
+After the extension is installed you simply go to the GitHub [repository](https://github.com/jonrh/lambda-lovelace) and the extra features will be there on the page.

 For issues we use the following story point estimations: